 SportsAid helps the next generation of British sports stars by giving them financial support and recognition during the critical early stages of their careers.
 The SportsBall gala raises money for the charity.

 The floor-length royal blue Nansen gown’s silhouette with a nipped waistline and svelte contours is paired with Roland Mouret’s unconventional tailoring techniques and playful positioning.
 An angled neckline sees darts, tucks and overlaid panels creating serrated shapes for an ultra-modern feel.
 Finished with a glistening gold back zip opening.

 Kate’s carrying her black Prada clutch.
 It’s made from satin and features gold-plated hardware.
-It costs £940 (around $1,340).
+It cost £940 (around $1,340).

 You may recall she carried the bag while in New Delhi too?

 Kate debuted a new pair of earrings at the SportsBall.
 They’re a pair of Cartier hoops in rose, yellow and white gold covered in diamonds.
 Below, we show the earrings at Beladora.com –

 Here’s how they’re described on the Beladora website:

 The ultimate in luxury, these large-sized diamond trinity hoop earrings from Cartier are a delicious treat for the uber-fashionista.
 Three intertwined hoops of pink, yellow and white gold are pavé-set entirely with fine diamonds in the classic Cartier style that pairs the highest quality with the cleanest craftsmanship.
 Includes manufacturer’s box.
 The retail price was $56,500.

 You may recall that Kate owns the matching necklace by Cartier?
 She first wore the piece in 2012 at a National Portrait Gallery exhibit celebrating the Olympics and Paralympics.